 - taking regulatory action as required to secure compliance with the Legal Services Regulations;

-- referring matters to ICAEW’s disciplinary committees as required;
+- referring matters to ICAEW’s disciplinary committees as required; and

-- compiling and maintaining a register of licensed firms and supplying this information to the Legal Services Board as required.
+- compiling and maintaining a register of licensed firms and supplying this information to the Legal Services Board as required;

-- ICAEW’s functions under the Legal Services Compensation Scheme Regulations in determining applications for grants.
+- ICAEW’s functions under the Legal Services Compensation Scheme Regulations in determining applications for grants;

-- The development of ICAEW policy in relation to legal services practitioners, in consultation with key stakeholders;
+- the development of ICAEW policy in relation to legal services practitioners, in consultation with key stakeholders;

-- Rule-setting and any amendments to the Legal Services Regulations and Legal Services Compensation Scheme Regulations in consultation with the LSB and other key stakeholders;
+- rule-setting and any amendments to the Legal Services Regulations and Legal Services Compensation Scheme Regulations in consultation with the LSB and other key stakeholders;

-- Attendance, through its Chair or Deputy Chair, at meetings convened by the Legal Services Board where the Chair of the LSC is invited to attend; and
+- attendance, through its Chair or Deputy Chair, at meetings convened by the Legal Services Board where the Chair of the LSC is invited to attend; and

-- Liaising freely with the LSB and other stakeholders on matters concerning legal services practitioners and responding to requests for information from the LSB.
+- liaising freely with the LSB and other stakeholders on matters concerning legal services practitioners and responding to requests for information from the LSB.

 In cases where the supervision of firms highlights an actual or possible breach of its regulatory arrangements, the Legal Services Committee will act to protect the public interest and the interests of consumers.
 This may be through a range of measures, from obtaining an informal undertaking from the firm or individual to put things right to the imposition of formal regulatory and disciplinary sanctions such as the imposition of conditions or restrictions, the suspension or withdrawal of accreditation, disqualification or a fine (the level of which will be guided by the sanctions guidance).